gmoican/GenerativeArt-PerlinNoiseFlowFields/README.md

 <h3>Theory and resources</h3>

-This video is a great explanation of what flow fields are and how to use them to create art:
+[This video](https://www.youtube.com/embed/JlU3GskkcUw) is a great explanation of what flow fields are and how to use them to create art.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JlU3GskkcUw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-My code started out from this __The Coding Train__ video, but I've made some modifications and performance improvements:
+My code started out from [this __The Coding Train__ video](https://www.youtube.com/embed/BjoM9oKOAKY), but I've made some modifications and performance improvements.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BjoM9oKOAKY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h3>Let's make an album cover!</h3>